istio/istio.io/content/en/blog/2025/sail-operator-ga/index.md

 {{< /text >}}

 The Sail Operator automatically detects whether a given Istio control plane is being used and writes this information in the "In Use" status condition that you see above.
 Right now, all `IstioRevisions` and our `IstioRevisionTag` are considered "In Use":
-* The old revision `default-v1-24-2` is considered in use because it is referenced by the sample application’s sidecar
+* The old revision `default-v1-24-2` is considered in use because it is referenced by the sample application’s sidecar.
 * The new revision `default-v1-24-3` is considered in use because it is referenced by the tag.
 * The tag is considered in use because it is referenced by the sample namespace.